inimah/inimah.github.io/_pages/about.md

   - /about.html
 ---

-Iftitahu Ni'mah is a PhD student at Eindhoven University of Technology, the Netherlands under a research topic "Regularizing and Evaluating Deep Learning for Controllable and Resource Constrained NLP".
-She is currently working as a research scientist in an Indonesian research institution (BRIN), while completing her PhD thesis.
+Iftitahu Ni'mah is a research scientist at BRIN, Indonesia; and a PhD student at Eindhoven University of Technology, the Netherlands with a research topic "Regularizing and Evaluating Deep Learning for Controllable and Resource Constrained NLP".
+For her PhD candidature, she is supervised by Prof. Dr. Mykola Pechenizkiy as main promotor, Dr. Vlado Menkovski and Dr. Meng Fang as co-promotors.
 Her current research interests are centralized on Machine Learning for NLP, and Evaluating and Analyzing NLP Systems.